Updated: Jul 31

-This week's blog is authored by Grace Young, the Committee for Freedom in Hong Kong Foundation's Associate Director for Marketing and Events
+This week's blog is authored by Grace Young, the Committee for Freedom in Hong Kong Foundation's Research and Marketing Coordinator.

 In 1993, the United Nations established May 3 as World Press Freedom Day, marking 2023 as the 30th anniversary of this proclamation.
 According to the UN, World Press Freedom Day “acts as a reminder to governments of the need to respect their commitment to press freedom.”
 Not only does this day serve as a reminder to those around the world to “celebrate the fundamental principles of press freedom,” but it acts as a reminder to “defend the media from attacks on their independence and pay tribute to journalists who have lost their lives in the line of duty.”

 World Press Freedom Day gives us the opportunity to remember those who dedicate their lives for the pursuit of free speech.
 According to the Reporters Without Borders' 2022 report, “a record total of 533 journalists are currently detained worldwide” showing the ever-increasing threat to journalists.

 There have been many attempts to silence journalists worldwide.
 These attempts are no secret to Hong Kong citizens in a post-National Security Law (NSL) Hong Kong.
 As stated in the aforementioned Reporters Without Borders report, China is yet again the country that detains the largest number of journalists worldwide with 110 individuals imprisoned — 99 of these individuals are in mainland China, and 11 are jailed in Hong Kong.